 2. Karen from Brighton complains that large portion of her 5km radius is under water

 While 2020 will be remembered for many regrettable moments, it did hit the occasional winner.
 And at the top of that list was instant Internet sensation Karen from Brighton.
 As Melburnians came to grips with being confined to a five-kilometre radius from their homes in the depths of lockdown, we reported that exercise fanatic Karen had complained that her bayside location meant a decent chunk of her radius was underwater.
 The headline from that story featured in memes all across the interwebs, as more than a few observers took the story as gospel.

-While we’ve written almost 2,000 articles in our short history, this one tops the charts.
+While we’ve written well over 2,000 articles in our short history, this one tops the charts.
 It spread like wildfire in early 2019, as the nation grappled with the concept of naming your offspring after your favourite alcoholic beverage.
 It was immortalised in meme, discussed on breakfast radio in Adelaide, officially given “viral” status, and pinched by a prominent sports betting agency that chose not to credit us, leading to a witch hunt of sorts, as our loyal readers ripped the agency to shreds – one brave soul telling them, “Never dog the boys, and never dog the Bugle”.
 Our hearts swelled with pride, and we cracked an ice-cold VB to celebrate.
 It was fully sick.